ichrnkv/markdown-cv/index.md

 # Ilya Chernikov
 Lead Data Scientist

-Dynamic and results-driven Data Science Professional with 6+ years of experience in machine learning engineering and data-driven strategy formulation.<br/>
+As a Lead Data Scientist with over 6 years of experience, I specialize in using advanced machine learning techniques to deliver impactful business results.<br/>
-Expertise in designing and implementing advanced algorithms, improving search accuracy, and enhancing customer interaction through innovative AI and natural language processing solutions.<br/>
-Skilled in developing state-of-the-art models and streamlining processes to enhance efficiency and performance across business functions.
-Passionate about leveraging cutting-edge research and technologies to drive business transformation and optimize outcomes.<br/>
+In my current leadership role, I have successfully increased conversion rates and enhanced search accuracy through innovative algorithm development.<br/>
+My expertise in Language Models (LLMs) and Natural Language Processing (NLP) has led to the creation of intelligent systems that automate customer interactions.<br/>
+I am dedicated to applying the latest AI advancements to optimize processes and drive organizational success.

 <a href="i@ichrnkv.ru">i@ichrnkv.ru</a> - +7 (977) 398 26 46